• Skip to primary navigation

 No sugar added agar agar jelly presented in a coconut husk

 You can also use coconut water to make no-sugar jelly.
 See how uneven the coconut lid is above?
-That's cuz we sliced it off ourselves, hence why I recommend buying pre-sliced coconuts.
+That's cuz we sliced it off ourselves, hence I recommend buying pre-sliced coconuts.
 It's not very pleasant to find little bits of coconut husk in your food!

 Variations